 Once I was able to release the idea of having to be all things to all people, I got to sit back and create some amazing posts, write a book, and a bunch of other awe-inspiring things, but it only came through getting down off of my personal cross, not trying to be the martyr that was responsible for everything, and letting God take care of His part.

 Lie #4: The cost is too great.

-One of the things that a lot of the powerful actresses in Hollywood are pushing back on right now is that when they get interviewed one of the number one questions they get is “How do they balance life and family and work?” whereas the male actors and producers never get asked that question.
-It’s just an example of this idea that the cost is too high, that if you’re going to have a job outside of the home, if you’re going to be a leader if you’re going to follow God into some really scary territory it’s going to cost you: It’s going to cost you your family, it’s going to cost all these other things that you were actually created to do.
+That if you’re going to have a job outside of the home, if you’re going to be a leader, if you’re going to follow God into some really scary territory it’s going to cost you.
+It’s going to cost you your family, it’s going to cost all these other things that you were also actually created to do.

 Lie #5: It’s all or nothing.

-Here’s why that’s a lie: There are so many things about leadership that you can’t learn until you’re leading and making mistakes.
+Here’s why that’s one of the worst lies to believe: There are so many things about leadership that you can’t learn until you’re leading and making mistakes.
 Not doing things well is actually what makes great leaders.

 But if you trust that God is in this, then even if you go in imperfectly, and make things messier, or you take the wrong turn and have to double back, if you trust that God is in it, then it’s always going to work, and it’s always going to create some healing and some growth and some restoration.

 I think the best advice I can give you here, is to face these lies head on, and every time you find yourself bumping up against one of them, stop and ask God what He says about it.